 According to the University of Rochester Medical Center, heaters can potentially release carbon monoxide into the home.
 Carbon monoxide is tasteless and odorless and can potentially be deadly.
 Even if the levels emitted are not high enough to be fatal, it can still produce serious illness.

-If a central heating unit is not working correctly and there is an incomplete combustion of the fuels, carbon monoxide poisoning is a dangerous possibility.
+If a central heating unit is not working correctly and there is incomplete combustion of the fuels, carbon monoxide poisoning is a dangerous possibility.
 Some symptoms of carbon monoxide poisoning include:

 - Shortness of breath